M4nw3l/pythonista-jscore-runtime/README.md

 ```

 ## Known issues
-- Can cause an occational random crash in Pythonista when Javascript is evaluated with no objective-c trace emitted.
+- JSScript loading can cause a random crash in Pythonista when Javascript is evaluated with no objective-c trace emitted.
 - Modules and scripts loading has patchy/limited ES6 support, some libaraies may need adjustments to work currently.
 - ModulesLoaderDelegate is using a private protcol / api as there is no other way to access the functionality otherwise.
-- JSScript source code strings are C++ classes and awkward structures to read with ctypes.
-A work around of separately loading a copy of the script source is used to work round this at the moment.
-Module preprocessing performed by loading the JSScript can not effectively be evaluated as a result of this currently.
+- JSScript source code strings are C++ objects which are more awkward structures to read with ctypes.
+A work around of separately loading a copy of the script source is used at the moment, so any module preprocessing performed when loading a JSScript is lost currently.